between Florence, Valdarno, and Arezzo

 tracing its origins to the 1800's

-This is a family run farm which cultivates not just grapes but also other local specialties including a particular type of white beans.
+This is a family run farm which cultivates not just grapes but also other local specialties including a particular type of white bean.
 It is possible to view their vineyards, the cantina and a taste of the wines.
 Available at the moment are 2 white wines and Sangiovese Val d'Arno di Sopra D.O.C. for you to taste.

 How to Get o Loro Ciuffenna